anonympins/robotic-awareness/README.md

 *   **`RobotActuator`**: Represents a physical joint (Servo, Motor).
 ---

+## 🧩 Mixture of Experts (G-NEURO MoE)

+The MoE architecture is the core of the system's scalability.
+Instead of a single massive "brain," G-NEURO divides knowledge into specialized "experts" called **Vortexes**.

+### 1. Conceptual Routing (`GNeuroMoE.route`)
+When text is ingested, the orchestrator analyzes the **information density** of words:
+*   **Specificity**: Rare and long words are prioritized to determine the target expert.
+*   **Local Impact**: High-impact tokens (like Wikipedia titles) can force the selection of a specific vortex to ensure context purity.
+*   **The Vortex**: The routing result is a deterministic index pointing to a unique `SemanticRelationalMemory` instance.

+### 2. Expert Specialization
+Each vortex develops its own statistical "personality":
+*   **Local Grammar**: Transition probabilities (`grammarMap`) are unique to each expert.
+*   **Bitwise Sculpting**: The `NeuralBitPredictor` within each vortex refines its 256 KB probability table based on its specific domain.

+### 3. Dynamic RAM Management
+To allow the system to handle thousands of experts on low-memory hardware:
+*   **LRU System (Least Recently Used)**: Only the most active experts are kept in RAM.
+*   **Binary Persistence**: Inactive experts are serialized in `GNRZ` format (Zlib compressed) to the disk and reloaded instantly when their specific concept is triggered.

+### 4. Learning via "Sense"
+The `learnSense` method does not store raw text.
+It converts semantic units into **12-bit binary IDs** and uses the `bitEngine` to physically modify the probabilistic memory.
+This is a non-destructive, cumulative memorization process.

+---

 ## 📄 Example Configuration (`robot_config.json`)

 This file defines the physical structure, the bitwise logic for safety, and the predefined postures.